Gorden Kaye: Personal life

 Kaye's autobiography, René and Me: An Autobiography (co-written with Hilary Bonner), was published in 1989.
 In the book, he described his experiences as a shy, gay, overweight, typecast youth.
 He admitted spending three or four evenings with male prostitutes from a Soho club, later saying it was a "silly thing to do".
 The unusual spelling of his name (usually spelt "Gordon") was the result of a British Actors' Equity Association typing error.

 Kaye suffered serious life-threatening head injuries in a car accident while driving his Honda CRX, during the Burns' Day Storm in London on 25 January 1990.
-Although he could not remember any details of the incident, he retained a scar on his forehead from a piece of wooden advertising hoarding that had smashed through the car windscreen.
+Although he could not remember any details of the incident, he retained a scar on his forehead from a piece of wooden advertising boarding that had smashed through the car windscreen.
 He was rescued by the police and taken to Charing Cross Hospital.
 Writing in his memoirs, 'Allo 'Allo! co-writer Jeremy Lloyd said he visited Kaye in hospital, adding, "I believe part of his recovery was due to his agent getting a video and showing reruns of Allo 'Allo! to remind him who he was."
 While recovering in hospital from emergency brain surgery to treat injuries sustained in the accident, Kaye was photographed and interviewed by two Sunday Sport journalists, Gary Thompson and Ray Levine.
 On Kaye's behalf, his agent Peter Froggatt, sued the newspaper, but the Court of Appeal held, in Kaye v Robertson, that there was no remedy in English law for an invasion of privacy.